 It has a fudgy chocolate coating on top of the pie crust with a thick layer of creamy peanut butter filling, homemade whipped cream, and Reese's peanut butter cups on top.
 So it's basically peanut butter cups in pie form!

-Now, let's get down to business so we can get to this divine recipe!
+Now, let's get down to business so we can make Reese's peanut butter pie!

-With only 7 ingredients required, just a quick trip to your nearest grocery store is standing between you and this Reese's Thanksgiving pie.
+There are only a handful of ingredients required to make this Reese's peanut butter cup pie.
+And you probably have a few of them on hand already!
+If not, just a quick trip to your nearest grocery store is standing between you and this Reese's Thanksgiving pie.

 Anyway, here's everything you'll need to make this chocolate peanut butter cup pie: